 They feel overjoyed to be able to perform it.
 But sometimes, in their burning zeal,

+they outpace themselves.
 After their marriage, Shulamit and her husband couldn't wait to invite guests.

 Both had studied about hachnasat orchim at their respective yeshivot and found that